youurayy/ioq3/README.md

 ## Q3 Impulse Mod: Experimental gameplay concepts

-This mod aims to explore highly increased gameplay fluidity by removing various delays and flow-breaking complexity, to maximize player on-trigger/full-attention time, thus (possibly) increasing the gameplay enjoyment.
+This mod aims to explore highly increased gameplay fluidity by removing various delays and flow-breaking complexity, to maximize player on-trigger/on-aim/full-attention time, thus (possibly) increasing the gameplay enjoyment.

+The source code will live solely in the `impulse` branch.

 ### TODO